"""

 Args:

-time_name: Name of the datetime column in the dataframe.
+time_name: Name of the time column in the dataframe

 infill_column: The column to infill data within.